Your money-making expert. Financial journalist, TV and radio personality.

 Want to know why?
-Well I am afraid it’s down to my mother in law.
-And I am saying this through gritted teeth.
+Well, I’m afraid it’s down to my mother in law.
+And I’m saying this through gritted teeth.
 She suggested, when she was here for Easter, that perhaps my yeast was out of date.
 I harrumphed and bridled and told her that dried yeast went on for ever – like sugar.
 But when we checked the sell-by date it was… wait for it… 2005!
-Sooooo, that’s just 6 years out of date.
-And yes, yeast can just stop working when it gets too old.
+At the time, that was 6 years out of date.
+So turns out yeast can just stop working when it gets too old.

-So I have chucked out that yeast (the 500g tub, which I was never going to get through considering I only make bread about once every 3-4 months) and bought some new 7g sachets.
-I have made a lovely chocolate loaf (with Nutella marbled through it) and it is irresistible.
-Even though I have sliced and frozen it (homemade bread goes stale quicker than shop-bought because it doesn’t have preservatives in) it is still calling to me from the freezer.
-I wish it would shut up – I am doing low carb.
+So I chucked out that yeast (the 500g tub which I was never going to get through considering I only make bread about once every 3-4 months) and bought some new 7g sachets.
+I’ve made a lovely chocolate loaf with Nutella marbled through it.
+It’s irresistible.
+Even though I’ve sliced and frozen it (homemade bread goes stale quicker than shop-bought because it doesn’t have preservatives in) it’s still calling to me from the freezer.
+I wish it would shut up – I’m doing low carb.

 Ingredients (makes one loaf)

-- Basically add all the ingredients together then press the button – 3 hours later, lovely bread!
+Basically add all the ingredients together then press the button.
+Three hours later you’ll have lovely bread!

 If you enjoy baking homemade bread, why not try making your own cakes?
 Read our top tips and recipes.